garlatti/garlatti.github.io/Woodworking Jigs/Table Saw Jigs.md

 * Several Box Joint Jigs
   * Different box joint jigs - also called finger joints, having different sizes, are shown on figures.
      * The first is a fixed one: the "blade" size
-     * The others display one sliding support with different jigs according to the desired size of the finger joint .
+     * The others display one sliding support with different jigs according to the desired size of the finger joint.
+       The screws are used to tune the jig move according to the finger joint size.

 | Box Joint Jigs                                                                                                                                            |
 |-----------------------------------------------------------------------------------------------------------------------------------------------------------|